segergabriel/FastRobots/Lab6.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/6speed3.png?raw=true)

 I kept adjusting the parameters by progressively increasing kp, ki, and kd, each time pausing the adjustment when I observed oscillations or undesirable behavior.
 Also note that for managing rotation, it was important to maintain moderate speeds due to the gyroscope's limitation on the maximum rate of angle change it could accurately measure per reading.
 I wanted the car to respond as quickly as possible with a small overshoot.
-So, the final values I decided on was Kd = 35, Ki = 0.004 and Kd = 35.
+The final values I decided on was Kd = 35, Ki = 0.004 and Kd = 35.
 This is demonstrated below in my final result.

 <iframe width="420" height="315"
 src="https://www.youtube.com/embed/eIzzpz8a5vg">